zainnadeem786/APTS/standard/appendix/Glossary.md

 ---

 ## F

+**Execution Sandbox**
+A kernel-enforced isolation boundary containing the agent runtime, whose configuration the runtime itself has no credentials to modify (see APTS-SC-019).
+Tool and action allowlists are enforced by components external to the model rather than by the model's own instructions (APTS-SC-020).

 **Failover**
 Automatic or manual transition from primary system to backup when primary becomes unavailable.
 Example: Cloud provider A unavailable → automatically switch to Provider B.